-Welcome to our Governors’ section.
+Welcome to our Governors’ section

-Please find below details of how our Governing body is structured, including the names, categories, responsibilities and terms of appointment for each Governor.
+Please find below details of how our Local Governing Body is structured, including the names, categories, responsibilities and terms of appointment for each Governor.

 Please find below a list of our current governing body.

 To find out more information about our governors, please click the following links to see each governor's individual pen portrait.